-It’s worth mentioning that, contrary to what it may seem, a one-star grading need not mean an establishment is of a lower quality.
+It's worth mentioning that, contrary to what it may seem, a one-star grading need not mean an establishment is of lower quality.
 It may mean that additional requirements need to be in place before it can progress to a higher rating.
 Also, overall grading standards may differ from country to county.
-South African standards are generally world class.
+South African standards are generally world-class.

 Traditionally, the AA (Automobile Association) had a fairly wide-spread grading system in place in South Africa.
 In 2002, the government introduced a new national system which is now the accepted quality/standards benchmark, operated by the Tourism Grading Council of South Africa (TGCSA).
 It's been modelled on similar grading systems of the UK, Australia and New Zealand and it has matured considerably since then.

 The result is a grading process that is far more thorough, more focused on experience and with strict rules that have created a trusted benchmarking system for the various accommodation types/sectors.
 There are currently nine categories: